The Best Fermented Peppers

-- Remove the bowl from your scale and set aside.
+- Remove the bowl from your scale and set it aside.
 Place your empty, clean mason jar on the scale, and tare/zero the scale.
-Make sure your scale is still set to grams and add 300 grams of filtered water to your mason jar.
+Make sure your scale is still set to grams, and add the designated amount of filtered water to your mason jar.

-- Add the 100 grams of peppers from your bowl, into the mason jar with water.
+- Add the peppers from your bowl, into the mason jar with water.

-- Place a small bowl on your scale and tare/zero the scale. weigh out 10 grams of 14 Grams of Cultured Guru Fermentation Salt or unrefined sea salt .
-Then add the 14 grams of salt to the jar of peppers and water.
+- Place a small bowl on your scale and tare/zero the scale.
+Weigh out the sea salt.
+Then add the salt to the jar of peppers and water.

-- Place your standard mason jar lid on the jar, and secure. shake the jar vigorously for 2 minutes.
+- Place your standard mason jar lid on the jar, and secure it.
+Shake the jar for 2 minutes.